 An App Development Internship

-Each year we create internships for students from technical universities, who are interested in mobile app development.
+Each year we create an app development internship for students from technical universities, who are interested in learning to create mobile apps.

 In the past years, we organized internships with a focus on pro bono app development for organisations from Timișoara but last year we decided to accept NGOs from anywhere in the world.

 We want to provide a meaningful internship experience during which students can improve their coding skills while working on real-life projects.
 By putting together an internship experience that focuses on pro bono app development, we are putting our interns’ time and effort to good use and helping an NGO at the same time.

 Over 80 students applied to our internship – both from Romania and other countries.
 We decided to take the internship to a greater extent and make it an international experience so we selected three students, one from the United States, one from Israel and one from Romania.

 As for NGOs, we had 6 great projects to choose from.
 We selected the UK Sepsis Trust – a charity organisation in Birmingham focusing on sepsis awareness and prevention.
 They had a clear idea in mind and a good understanding of a software project.